IgorEmerick/api-to-do-fastify/README.md

 - [ ] Must request authentication.
 - [ ] Must request at least view permission to projects on list.

+**Update users permission**
+***

+- [ ] Should be possible update users permission on project.
+- [ ] Should not be able to update permissions if project does not exist.
+- [ ] Should not be able to update permissions if user does not have any permission on project.
+- [ ] Must request authentication.
+- [ ] Must request admin permission.

 ## Task

 **Create task stage**